yungtiec/react-schema-form/README.md

-# react-schema-form
+# React Schema Form

 A simple [React](http://facebook.github.io/react/) library capable of building HTML forms out of a [JSON schema](http://json-schema.org/).
 The core of the library is **UI agnostic** so you can use one of the [already built themes](/packages) or you can build your own!

+It's based on the great library [react-jsonschema-form](https://github.com/mozilla-services/react-jsonschema-form) (rjsf).
+The main difference is in the modularization of this library so you can use custom UI components (UI agnostic)!

-A [live playground](https://mozilla-services.github.io/react-schema-form/) is hosted on gh-pages.
+A [live playground](https://MatejMazur.github.io/react-schema-form/) is hosted on gh-pages.

 ![](http://i.imgur.com/M8ZCES5.gif)